 In 1834 Dunlap erroneously reported that "Street of Philadelphia, aimed at historical composition and died in Washington city."
 After receiving a corrective letter from the artist, Dunlap published a notice in the New York Mirror (28 February 1835) and announced that Street was alive and "prosperously pursuing his art in Philadelphia."
 Street was an active member of the Artists' Fund Society.
 In 1840 he organized an exhibition of 172 of his own paintings, along with his personal collection of "old masters," that was held at the Artists' Fund Hall in Philadelphia.
 He also exhibited at the Apollo Association in New York, in 1838 and 1839, and at the Franklin Institute in Philadelphia, in 1847 and 1851.
 Street had six children by three wives, at least four of whom became artists.
 He died in Philadelphia in 1865.

 Although Street was chiefly a portraitist, he also painted landscapes and still lifes.
 He excelled in the difficult task of posthumous portraiture.
 Street's style, which remained fairly constant throughout his long career, was characterized by its naive, linear quality, and tentative grasp of perspective and anatomical draftsmanship.
 Despite strong competition from more sophisticated portraitists such as Thomas Sully, John Neagle, Jacob Eichholtz, and James Reid Lambdin, he enjoyed liberal patronage in Philadelphia.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Catalogue of Robert Street's Exhibition at the Artists' Fund Hall.
 Philadelphia, 1840: 15-16.